 🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 Artificial intelligence is changing work, but not in the simple way it is often described.
 The popular question “Which jobs will AI replace?” misses the more important reality unfolding right now.
 In 2026, AI is not primarily replacing entire professions.
-Instead, it is reshaping how work is done, which skills matter, and what is expected of people in almost every role.
+Instead, it is reshaping how work is done, which skills matter, and what is expected of people across almost every role.

-This lesson explores how AI is influencing workplaces today, why the nature of work is shifting rather than disappearing, and how skills expectations are evolving across industries.
+This lesson explores how AI is influencing workplaces today, why the nature of work is shifting rather than disappearing, and how expectations are evolving across industries.

 From Job Replacement to Task Transformation